 FARMSTAYS NEAR MARGARET RIVER

-Our pick for the best farmstay in Margaret River is The Burnside Organic Farm, which has a lot going on; it’s a permaculture & organic farmstay producing its own fruit, vegetables and honey.
+Our pick for the best farmstay near Margaret River is the family friendly Burnside Organic Farm Stay which has a lot going on; it’s a permaculture & organic farmstay producing its own fruit, vegetables and honey.
 It keeps farm animals too; geese hens and pigs, and it has its own very fine vineyard & winery where you can sample some quality organic wines.
 Accommodation is in the form of self catering, solar powered bungalows which are tastefully furnished and very comfortable.

 You can find out more about Burnside Organic farmstay (and online booking) here: